Ferrari Dino engine: 65°

 Ferrari designers began work on the first Dino V6 engine in 1956 and the engine was running by the end of the year.
 The engine displaced 1489 cc.
 This engine was installed in the Dino 156 F2 car and was first raced in the Grand Prix of Naples in April 1957, where it finished in third place behind two Lancia-Ferrari V8 Formula One cars.

 The result of the trio's creativity was the world's only 65° V6 engine.
 The extra 5° between cylinder banks gave Ferrari the straight intakes he wanted.
 As this engine was not a true V6 but had a separate crankpin for every connecting rod, the crankpins were offset by 55 degrees within every pair of cylinders.
 This ensured an even firing order for the complete engine as well as an even distance between firing pulses per cylinder bank.
 Thus the engine was as smoothly running as a conventional 60-degree V6, but had greatly enhanced potential for the design of harmonically balanced exhaust manifolds, giving much better performance.
-Although the Dino V6 was discontinued with the introduction of the V8, the 65° design continues to this day: It reappeared on Ferrari's 1992 456 V12.
+Although the Dino V6 was discontinued with the introduction of the V8 engine in the Dino 308 GT4, the 65° design continues to this day: It reappeared on Ferrari's 1992 456 V12.

 The 85x71 mm 2417 cc engine used in the 246 S produced 280 PS with dual overhead camshafts pushing two valves per cylinder.
 The rear mid-engine, rear-wheel-drive layout 1961 Ferrari 246 SP used this same engine, as did the 246 P F1.
 A bigger displacement engine (2962 cc) with 296 bhp was used for the 1959 Dino 296 S.